Kakamotobi/Learned/Web Development/Testing/Basics-of-Testing.md

 	- [Mocha in the Browser](#mocha-in-the-browser)
 	- [Chai.js](#chaijs)

+## What is (Unit) Testing?
+> Unit testing is a software development process in which the smallest testable parts of an application, called units, are individually and independently scrutinized for proper operation. ...
+The main objective of unit testing is to isolate written code to test and determine if it works as intended. | TechTarget

+- It is a component of test-driven development (TDD).
+	- TDD: continual testing and revision in building a product.
+- It is the first level of testing.
+- *Unit tests only test data and functionality, and will not catch errors in integration.*

 ## Goals of Testing
 - Automate the process of ensuring that our app works as we expect.
 - Keep us from having to manually click around the app to find bugs.
 - Make sure the app still works as expected even after we change something.
+- Help detect flaws in code earlier on.
 ### Opinion
 - There are many testing frameworks/libraries out there that people spend more time setting it up than they do writing tests.
 - All testing frameworks/libraries are essentially the same.